Mirantis/kqueen-ui/docs/quickstart.rst

    :scale: 100 %
    :alt: empty manage organization page

 Admin user can invite more users to his organization as member users.
-Just hit the Invite Member button and fill in new members e-mail address.
+Just hit the Invite Member button and fill in new member's e-mail address.

 .. figure:: screenshots/kqueen_invite_member.png
    :scale: 100 %